 Want to know more about the infertility process and how we got pregnant?
 Read on!
 Don’t like reading about medical stuffs?
 Here’s some recipes for Stuffed Sweet Potatoes!
-So if you recall from my first Infertility Update, the husband and I had been trying to get pregnant for over 2 years.
+So if you recall from when I shared my Infertility Story, the husband and I had been trying to get pregnant for over 2 years.
 We finally went to the doctor, they ran tests, tests, and more tests, and after poking ME with every needle and contraption, they determined … that my husband had a low sperm count with low motility.
-Something that is VERY common these days and is NOT very talked about … because you know, men, and their egos!
+Something that is VERY common these days and is NOT talked about … because you know, men, and their egos!
 So we tried doing an IUI to get pregnant and it failed.
-We took the following month off of infertility treatment because it’s like a part-time job with all the doctor’s visits and pills, etc., and then tried again in April.
+We took the following month off of infertility treatment because it’s like a part-time job with all the doctor’s visits and pills, etc., and super stressful, and then we tried again in April.

 For our second IUI attempt, I told my doctor I did NOT want to try Clomid again because I felt like it made me depressed.
 Not in the “I want to kill myself” sense, but in the “I want to sit on the couch and watch TV and eat cupcakes all day and never shower or leave the house” sense.
 So my doctor prescribed Menopur hormones in order to increase my follicle count, or in regular words, to increase the number of eggs I would release to give the sperm more targets to fertilize.

 I don’t remember if anything remarkable happened the next 6 nights – I stopped keeping track.
 But the whole thing isn’t fun.
 The dose amounts are complicated with the bottles and needles and what needs to be mixed and refrigerated, etc. And every two days, I had to go into the hospital for blood tests and ultrasounds so the doctor could monitor my follicle growth and increase or decrease my dose as needed.
 Finally, we were given the go ahead for the trigger shot (which releases my growing eggs from my ovaries) and we were told to come back on Saturday morning for insemination.
-If you read Infertility Update, Part 1 then you’ll remember how much Insemination Day sucks.
+If you read my first Infertility Story then you’ll remember how much Insemination Day sucks.
 It takes FOREVER.
 This time was MUCH worse.
-I won’t get into it, but it was one of the most stressful days of my life.
+I won’t get into it, but it’s a funny story, and yet also one of the most stressful days of my life.
 But after 5-6 hours, we were driving home after being turkey basted with nearly 12 million sperm!
-Yeah, the husband’s sperm count had increased from 1 million (which is VERY low), to 2 million, to 7 million, to now 12 million!
+Yeah, over the course of treatment, my husband’s sperm count had increased from 1 million (which is a VERY low amount), to 2 million, to 7 million, to now 12 million!
 (If you’re reading this because you’re dealing with male factor infertility, he was on a quarter dose of Clomid and was taking FertilAid pills.)

 Three days later, I went in for ANOTHER hCG blood test and that number was 3001, so it was increasing and I was indeed pregnant!
 But after researching the numbers, I soon learned that my numbers were HIGH.
 I prepped the husband for the news that I might be carrying twins.
 Three weeks later, we went in for our first ultrasound where the doctor calmly said, “Ok, there’s a heartbeat!
 Looks good!
 And there’s the second heartbeat!
 Congratulations!”
 I quickly said to her, “Are there any more?!?
 Make sure there aren’t anymore!
 Look around!
 There are NO more heartbeats, right?”
 I’m now 20 weeks pregnant and everything is looking good!
 I mean, I swear they are trying to kill me, twin pregnancy is no joke, but the babies at least are doing well!

 I also just want to say that we know we are extremely “lucky”.
 We are very “lucky” we suffered from male factor infertility which is one of the most treatable factors and we’re lucky the Mister didn’t have to have surgery on his balls!
 I know there are couples who were struggling to get pregnant before us and who are still struggling with infertility, struggling with the high costs of multiple IVF treatments, and struggling with the disappointment when those treatments fail.
-All I can say is that if you’re struggling with infertility, it sucks, I know, and I wish you the best of luck and to keep your chin up!
+All I can say is that if you’re struggling with infertility, it sucks, I know, and I wish you the best of luck!

 And no, this blog is not turning into a Mommy Blog.
 I consider Salty Canary to be a Lifestyle Blog and these twins are now a part of my lifestyle, so I will occasionally do twin and baby posts, but I’ll still continue to post recipes, crafts, travel, home, and more!
 Those posts will probably just be a bit fewer and far between since my life is going to be diapers, bottles, laundry, and dishes for the unforeseeable future!